open-learning-exchange/open-learning-exchange.github.io/pages/vagrant.md

 ```

 ## Troubleshooting
-1. When typing the command "vagrant up" in OSX, you may experience an error such as the following: "vi: Box 'ole/jessie64' could not be found.
+1. When typing the command `vagrant up` in OSX, you may experience an error such as the following: "vi: Box 'ole/jessie64' could not be found.
 Attempting to find and install...".
 A simple solution is to perform the command below. ```sudo rm /opt/vagrant/embedded/bin/curl``` This will remove the old version of curl and vagrant should now work as usual.

    For more information go [here](http://stackoverflow.com/questions/23874260/error-when-trying-vagrant-up)